Connecticut Landlord and Tenant Rights/Eviction Procedures

 The current pandemic has caused the governor to issue a moratorium on the filing of evictions in the state of Connecticut.
 For all the details about how COVID-19 has impacted eviction proceedings in Connecticut, read our recent blog post.

-Based in Fairfield, Connecticut, The Lebedevitch Law Firm handles eviction cases throughout Fairfield and New Haven Counties.
+Based in Fairfield, Connecticut, The Lebedevitch Law Firm handles landlord and tenant rights or eviction cases throughout Fairfield and New Haven Counties.
 Contact The Lebedevitch Law Firm today to schedule your free consultation.